Gromeu2000/Pinball_Gonzalez_Angel_Romeu_Gerard/README.md

 ﻿# Pokemon Pinball

-This a version of a the Pokemon Pinball for Game Boy made by Gerard Romeu and Ángel González, tow students from UPC.
+This a version of a the Pokemon Pinball for Game Boy made by Gerard Romeu and Ángel González, two students from UPC.

 # Creators' repositories